-Its co-founders Jack Scott and Alex Wright launched the business in 2017, with a helping hand from a Start Up Loan from Virgin StartUp.
-Three years on, they now stock in 5,000 UK stores, almost 2,000 European stores and they’ve secured more investment from their latest fundraising round and are ready to scale up even further.
+Its co-founders, Jack Scott and Alex Wright, launched the business in 2017, with a helping hand of a Start Up Loan from Virgin StartUp.
+Three years on, they now stock in 5,000 UK stores and almost 2,000 European stores - and they’ve secured more investment from their latest fundraising round and are ready to scale up even further.

-The loan helped them to work on much-needed research and development, supporting them to kickstart the business.
+The loan helped them to work on much-needed research and development, supporting them in kickstarting the business.

 Jack said: “It has been brilliant.
 It gave us the opportunity to have a bit of capital to start the process.
 It made us accountable to our business plan and gave us the structure to take it all forward.”

-Dash Water is now stocked in Sainsbury’s, Boots, BP Garages and Ocado while also available at Amazon, on British Airways flights and in food outlets like Zizzi, EAT and All Bar One.
+Dash Water is now stocked in Sainsbury’s, Boots, BP Garages and Ocado and is also available at Amazon, on British Airways flights and in food outlets like Zizzi, EAT and All Bar One.

 With up to 40% of the fruit and veg grown in the UK not reaching our plates, Jack believes Dash Water’s clear purpose has helped doors to open.